FAQs About Liability Coverages

 17. I occasionally trailer boarded horses to shows for their owners.
 Will the CCC cover me for trailering?

 The CCC policy will cover you for incidental trailering of clients' horses (i.e. to a show, clinic, veterinary hospital) if you are found negligent in causing a horse's injury or death.
+Coverage is available either within a 100 mile radius from your home address or nationwide.

 top